David Duke: 1988 presidential campaign

 In 1988, Duke ran initially in the Democratic presidential primaries.
 His campaign had limited impact, with one minor exception — as the only candidate on the ballot, he won the little-known New Hampshire vice presidential primary.
 Duke, having failed to gain much traction as a Democrat, then sought and gained the presidential nomination of the Populist Party, an organization founded by Willis Carto.
 He appeared on the ballot for president in 11 states and was a write-in candidate in some other states, some with Trenton Stokes of Arkansas for vice president, and on other state ballots with Floyd Parker, a physician from New Mexico, for vice president.
-He received just 47,047 votes, for 0.04% of the national popular vote.
+He received 47,047 votes, or 0.04% of the national popular vote.

 1989: Successful run in special election for Louisiana House seat

 In December 1988, Duke changed his political affiliation from the Democratic Party to the Republican Party.

-In 1988, Republican state representative Charles Cusimano of Metairie resigned his District 81 seat to become a 24th Judicial District Court judge, and a special election was called early in 1989 to select a successor.
+In 1988, Republican state representative Chuck Cusimano of Metairie resigned his District 81 seat to become a 24th Judicial District Court judge, and a special election was called early in 1989 to select a successor.
 Duke entered the race to succeed Cusimano and faced several opponents, including fellow Republicans John Spier Treen, a brother of former governor David C. Treen; Delton Charles, a school board member; and Roger F. Villere Jr., who operates Villere's Florist in Metairie.
 Duke finished first in the primary with 3,995 votes (33.1%).
 As no one received a majority of the vote in the first round, a runoff election was required between Duke and Treen, who polled 2,277 votes (18.9%) in the first round of balloting.
 Treen's candidacy was endorsed by U.S. president George H. W. Bush, former president Ronald Reagan, and other prominent Republicans, as well as Democrats Victor Bussie (president of the Louisiana AFL–CIO) and Edward J. Steimel (president of the Louisiana Association of Business and Industry and former director of the "good government" think tank, the Public Affairs Research Council).
-Duke, however, criticized Treen on a statement the latter had made indicating a willingness to entertain higher property taxes, anathema in that suburban district.
-Duke, with 8,459 votes (50.7%), defeated Treen, who polled 8,232 votes (49.3%).
+Duke criticized Treen for a statement he had made indicating willingness to entertain higher property taxes, anathema in that suburban district.
+With 8,459 votes (50.7%), Duke defeated Treen, who polled 8,232 votes (49.3%).
 He served in the House from 1989 until 1992.

 Freshman legislator Odon Bacqué of Lafayette, a No Party member of the House, stood alone in 1989 when he attempted to deny seating to Duke on the grounds that the incoming representative had resided outside his district at the time of his election.
 When Treen failed in a court challenge in regard to Duke's residency, the latter was seated.
 Lawmakers who opposed Duke said that they had to defer to his constituents, who narrowly chose him as representative.